-Our veterinarian near West Des Moines offers parasite prevention for kittens and cats.
+Our veterinary clinic in West Des Moines offers parasite prevention for dogs and cats.

 Fleas and ticks are more than just a nuisance.
 They can make your pet extremely uncomfortable and cause several different types of illnesses, like flea allergy dermatitis and tapeworm infestations.
 Grand Avenue Veterinary Hospital can evaluate your pet to determine the best type of flea prevention medication.

-Health Hazards Of Fleas And Ticks in Cats
+Health Hazards Of Fleas And Ticks in Pets

-Ticks are known to carry many different types of bacteria that can cause zoonosis, rocky mountain spotted fever and Lyme disease.
+Ticks are known to carry many different types of bacteria such as rocky mountain spotted fever and Lyme disease.
 Lyme disease causes lethargy, pain in your cat’s joints and a decrease in appetite.
 Rocky Mountain spotted fever can cause skin lesions, vomiting, problems with your pet’s nervous system and depression.
-Zoonosis is known for causing bloody diarrhea, fevers, runny noses and watering eyes.

 Types Of Flea Prevention Medication Available

-When it comes to preventing fleas and ticks, there are several different types of medications available, including sprays, oral tablets, spot-on treatments and flea collars.
-Grand Avenue Veterinary Hospital can help you decide which method is best for your cat, depending on his or her lifestyle.
+When it comes to preventing fleas and ticks, there are several different types of medications available, including oral tablets, spot-on treatments and flea collars.
+Grand Avenue Veterinary Hospital can help you decide which method is best for your pet, depending on his or her lifestyle.

 - Flea Collars – Worn around your pet’s neck to help prevent flea infestations.
 Kills on contact.

 - Oral Tablets – Typically given once a month to control fleas and ticks.
-When the parasite bites your cat, it ingests the medication and dies.
+When the parasite bites your pet, it ingests the medication and dies.